Stocks extend losses as virus aid languishes in Congress | Business | Journal Gazette

 Stocks extend losses as virus aid languishes in Congress

-NEW YORK -- U.S. stocks fell in morning trading Friday as prospects for another aid package from Washington faded while a surge in virus cases threatens to inflict more damage on an already battered economy.
+U.S. stock indexes pulled further away from their recent highs Friday as prospects for another aid package from Washington faded while a surge in virus cases threatens to inflict more damage on an already battered economy.

+The S&P 500 slipped 0.1%, its third-straight decline since it set a record high on Tuesday.
+The benchmark index ended the week 1% lower after two weeks of solid gains.
+Losses in financial, technology, health care and other sectors outweighed gains in communication services stocks, industrial companies and elsewhere.

+Treasury yields fell broadly, a signal that traders were seeking to lessen their exposure to riskier holdings.

-Investors have been hoping for another financial lifeline to help cushion the latest blow from COVID-19 to people, businesses and state governments.
-However, an emerging $900 billion aid package from a bipartisan group of lawmakers has essentially collapsed because of continued partisan bickering.
+The latest bout of selling, which eased toward the end of the day, came as investors continue to hope for the federal government to come through with another financial lifeline for people, businesses and state governments struggling as the novel coronavirus pandemic worsens.
+But an emerging $900 billion aid package from a bipartisan group of lawmakers has essentially collapsed because of continued partisan bickering.

+“We still don't have a deal in Congress for a rescue package,” said Randy Frederick, vice president of trading and derivatives at Charles Schwab.
+“If it doesn't happen, the market could struggle.”

 Technology companies and banks led the decline.
-Apple fell 1.6% and Bank of America slipped 2%.
-Investors sought shelter in less risky holdings.
-Utilities, real estate companies and makers of essential consumer products held up better than the rest of the market.

-Bond yields fell slightly.
-The yield on the 10-year Treasury edged lower to 0.88% from 0.89% from late Thursday.
+Apple fell 0.7% and Bank of America dropped 1.9%.

-Disney jumped 9.1% after giving investors an encouraging update on subscriber growth and future plans for its Disney Plus streaming service.
+Disney jumped 13.6%, a record high and the biggest gain in the S&P 500, after giving investors an encouraging update on subscriber growth and future plans for its Disney Plus streaming service.

 The U.K. has already started vaccinating people with Pfizer and BioNTech’s vaccine.
 A U.S. government advisory panel on Thursday endorsed widespread use of that vaccine, putting the country just one step away from launching an epic vaccination campaign against the outbreak that has killed close to 300,000 Americans.